 What Is AWS EMR Used For?

 This is the Hadoop Service provided by AWS for processing huge data or big data.
-AWS creates virtual servers or Hadoop clusters which used EC2 and S3 at the backend to get the work done.
+AWS creates virtual servers or Hadoop clusters that used EC2 and S3 at the backend to get the work done.

 It’s commonly used to analyze data in bioinformatics, log analysis, scientific simulation, web indexing, financial analysis, web indexing, and data warehousing.